 Leadership Programs and Degrees

-BSBA Major in Leadership and Strategic Management combines coursework in leadership, organizational behavior, strategy, and human resources.
-The Leadership major is ideal for students interested in management rotational programs, consulting, and/or human resource management.
+BSBA Major in Organization and Strategic Management combines coursework in leadership, organizational behavior, strategy, and human resources.
+The major is ideal for students interested in management rotational programs, consulting, and/or human resource management.

 The interdisciplinary Minor in Leadership is available to undergraduate students in Arts & Sciences, Engineering, and the Sam Fox School at WashU.
 It’s ideal for students interested in management rotational programs, consulting, and/or human resource management.
 Core course requirements include Individual in a Managerial Environment, Negotiation, Organization Behavior within the Firm, and Leadership in Organizations.
 Two Bauer Leadership Center courses—Defining Moments and Women and Leadership—are elective courses in this minor.